 Have you ever wondered how companies like Apple, Virgin and Starbucks keep their competitive advantage?
 It usually comes down to the same thing.
 And that is, the businesses who are successful are the ones who have a customer focused culture.
 They are absolutely customer centric, and create their entire culture around their customers.

 Why?
-Because now, more than ever before, customers are in the pound seat, and they are very quick to jump ship if they feel they can be treated better elsewhere.
+Because now, more than ever before, customers are in the pound seat.
+They are very quick to jump ship if they feel they can be treated better elsewhere.

 Customer Focused Business Culture

-The best way to accomplish this, is by starting with your business and culture, you need to evaluate the type of culture you have.
+The best way to accomplish this, is by starting with your business culture.
+First you need to evaluate the type of culture you have.
 To gain and keep that competitive edge, you have to create an environment among your team where everyone is completely customer obsessed.
 Making and keeping your customers exceptionally happy should be the main focus of your business.